 His television debut came in 1998 with guest appearances on the British TV dramas Dangerfield and Kavanagh QC, as well as the role of Roberto Bellini in the mini-series Trial and Retribution.
 The following year he made three more guest appearances on TV shows as well as taking on a role in the play Billy and the Crab Lady at Soho Theatre.

-Dancy is married to American actress Claire Danes, whom he met on the set of Evening (2007).
-Their first child, a son named Cyrus Michael Christopher Dancy, was born on December 17, 2012.
+Hugh is married to American actress Claire Danes, whom he met on the set of Evening (2007).
+They have two sons.

 Hugh Dancy Filmography